 2018 Rates were determined through a cost-of-service process and approved by way of complete settlement.
 In its settlement agreement, CHEI committed to conduct a 3rd party line loss study in 2019 to review the impact of the recommendations implemented as part of its 2017, pre-cost of service line loss study.
 CHEI reached out to Stantec for a quote in the later part of 2019 to comply with the Decision and Order.
 At a cost of 21K, the utility planned on conducting the study in 2020.
-When hit with the pandemic in early 2020, CHEI's Board of Directors tabled the proposed study indefinitely in favor of focusing on the customer, the utility and the community's needs instead.
+When hit with the pandemic in early 2020, CHEI's Board of Directors tabled the proposed study indefinitely in favor of focusing on the customer, the utility, and the community's needs instead.
 To date, the study has not been conducted.

 2019 Rates were determined through an IRM process.
 The OEB found that Cooperative Hydro Embrun's request for a 1.50% rate adjustment was per the annually updated parameters set by the OEB.
 The adjustment was approved, and Cooperative Hydro Embrun's new rates were made effective January 1st, 2019.
-2018 DVA balances were not approved on a final basis.
+2017 DVA balances including interests up to December 31, 2018 were approved on an interim basis.